mjmeans/Sysnative-Helper-Scripts/README.md

 ## Usage:
     .\Export-Reg.ps1 -Server 'localhost' -Regkey 'HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing' -Like '\*.4650\*'

-Will search the server 'localhost' under the specified registry key for any keys that are like "\*.4650\*".
+Will search the server 'localhost' under the specified registry key for any keys that are like "\*.4650\*" and output a \*.reg format file.

 NOTES:
 - This will display the resulting file to the output stream (console).
 To save it to a file pipe the stream to Out-File 'filename.reg'.